tetracionist/dlsync/README.md

 ```
 dlsync deploy -s path/to/db_scripts -p dev
 ```
-If you have already deployed the changes manually or though other tools, you can can mark the scripts as deployed without deploying the changes.
+If you have already deployed the changes manually or though other tools, you can mark the scripts as deployed without deploying the changes.
 This will only add the hashes to the script history table(`dl_sync_script_history`) without affecting the current database state.
 This can be very helpful while migrating from other tools.
 You can use the following command to mark the scripts as deployed without deploying the changes:
 ```
 dlsync deploy --only-hashes -s path/to/db_scripts -p dev